Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

-\begin{remark} In~\cite{PeVNsemitoricinvt2009} the authors define the polygon invariant as this set without the integer labeling (without the $k_j$) and the twisting index invariant as this set including the labeling.
-In this paper we define these together because this allows us to give a more transparent formulation of Theorem~\ref{thm_B}. \end{remark}
+\begin{Remark} In~\cite{PeVNsemitoricinvt2009} the authors def\/ine the polygon invariant as this set without the integer labeling (without the $k_j$) and the twisting index invariant as this set including the labeling.
+In this paper we def\/ine these together because this allows us to give a more transparent formulation of Theorem~\ref{thm_B}. \end{Remark}